|

 vote total be higher

-than the rival totals, yet that total might be so
+yet that winner's total might be so low as to leave

-low as to leave an absolute majority
+an absolute majority

 of voters completely unrepresented by

-any of the multiple candidates elected.
+any of the various candidates elected.
 This

 objection applies even when only one vacancy is to